 The EU’s Member States have failed to agree on the introduction of a tax on revenues from digital services.
 But pressure from the European Commission, European Parliament and EU citizens indicate that this is not an issue that is going to disappear any time soon.

-Last week the European Commission presented its latest Work Programme, which laid out its main priorities for 2019.
-A number of significant regulatory issues for the tech sector still need to be finalised before May 2019’s European elections.
-These include all remaining Digital Single Market (DSM) initiatives and several other legislative initiatives that fall outside of the DSM umbrella.
+The European Commission's latest Work Programme lays out its priorities for 2019.
+It includes a number of regulatory issues for the tech sector to be finalised before May 2019’s European elections; both Digital Single Market (DSM) initiatives and several that fall outside of the DSM umbrella.

 MEPs ask thousands of questions to the European Commission each year and during the 2009-2014 term of the European Parliament, over 10,000 questions were tabled.
-At Inline, our job is to cut through the noise, so here are the five most important questions for the tech sector from the past 12 months.
+At Inline, our job is to cut through the noise, so here are the five most important questions for the tech sector in 2018.

 The world’s youngest leader, Austrian Chancellor Sebastian Kurz, will take the helm of the Council of the EU in July and the headlines will be dominated by his plans to toughen EU immigration policy.
 Behind the scenes Austria’s Digital Minister, Margarete Schramböck, will be pushing ahead towards agreement on the Commission’s package of proposals in the digital sector.